 -c option above means wget will continue the previous download file if it’s disconnected instead of creating new file.

-After downloading the file we need to check the md5 checksum of the file.
-This to ensure integrity of the file that we download.
+After downloading the file, we need to check the md5 checksum of the file.
+We use the MD5 checksum file to ensure the integrity of the file that we download.

 md5sum mysql-apt-config_0.8.10-1_all.deb 5b36dd754e7752162f890206fae50931 mysql-apt-config_0.8.10-1_all.deb

 Make sure the output above match with the one listed on MySQL apt download page.

 Install mysql-apt-config package using